chevonied/indigo/_posts/2018-03-10-build-worldcloud-in r.markdown

 coll_clean  <- iconv(coll_clean,to="utf-8-mac")
 ```

 Okay!
-Lets can finally run the code the creates the wordcloud from the tweets we've collected.
+Lets can finally run the code the creates the Wordcloud from the tweets we've collected.

 ```rconsole
 wordcloud(coll_clean)